-In fact, numerous statistics corroborate the fact that the ability to provide top-notch customer service is one of the few factors that will determine the success of your business.
+In fact, numerous amazon seller statistics corroborate the fact that the ability to provide top-notch customer service is one of the few factors that will determine the success of your business.

 Your Amazon product listing is primarily a sales copy.
 Once the customer is on your listing page, he or she is going to purchase your product based on the information you provide here.

 The people will quickly recognize a sloppy job, and your chances of getting a conversion after that will be meager.